 Also this Government Health Alert

 The condom is the most commonly used method for vaginal, oral or anal safer sex.
 Pre lubricated condoms are available but they can be gritty and long term storage may cause the lubricant to weaken the condom.
 Some people resort to the use of "natural skins," derived from animal tissue, or sheer latex in order to enhance sensitivity.
 However, your safety is compromised by these choices.
-Sheer latex condoms are easily torn while the "natural skins" do not block the AIDS and herpes viruses.

 To find the condom right for you, experiment with the length, thickness and features of the condom.
 Some come with ribbing or ridges that act to increase stimulation for the receiving partner.